Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's 82 games this season have gone over this contest's total of 215.5 points 67 times.
+- Denver and its opponents have gone over 214.5 combined points in 67 of 82 games this season.

-- Denver has an average point total of 228.3 in its matchups this year, 12.8 more points than this game's over/under.
+- The average total in Denver's contests this year is 228.3, 13.8 more points than this game's over/under.

 Heat Betting Records & Stats

-- Miami has combined with its opponents to score more than 215.5 points in 49 of 82 games this season.
+- Miami has played 52 games this season that finished with a combined score over 214.5 points.

-- The average total for Miami's games this season has been 219.3, 3.8 more points than this matchup's over/under.
+- Miami's average game total this season has been 219.3, 4.8 more points than this matchup's over/under.

-- Miami has played as an underdog of +290 or more once this season and lost that game.
+- This season, Miami has won five of its 15 games, or 33.3%, when it is the underdog by at least +125 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that Miami has a 25.6% chance of pulling out a win.
+- The moneyline set for this matchup implies Miami has a 44.4% chance of coming away with a victory in the contest.

 Nuggets vs. Heat Over/Under Stats (Regular Season)